William Bannon: Murder charges and acquittal

-Distillery and Imprisonment
+Distillery and imprisonment

-During the 1860s the local police continued to have an interest in Bannon.
-In February 1866 he was held in Launceston Gaol prior to trial, accused of wounding horses, before the charges were dismissed and Bannon was released.
+In February 1866 Bannon was held in gaol prior to trial, accused of wounding horses, before the charges were dismissed and Bannon was released.
 In April 1869 the local police accused Bannon of stealing four small pigs, again without a prosecution.

-In July 1870, Bannon was once again imprisoned at Launceston Gaol.
+In July 1870, Bannon was once again imprisoned at Launceston gaol.
 The charges were for 'illicit distillation' and unlawfully aiming a firearm at the police.
 On 21 July 1870, at the Torquay Police Court, Bannon pleaded not guilty to the distillery charge.
 The co-accused on the distillation charge, William Foster, pleaded guilty.
 Bannon and Foster were found guilty.
 Bannon was fined £200 and Foster £50.
-Both were unable to pay their fines and were kept at the Launceston Gaol until the fines could be paid.
+Both were unable to pay their fines and were kept at the Launceston gaol until the fines could be paid.

-At the subsequent court case on the firearm charge the jury did not believe the police testimony and Bannon was found not guilty of the firearm offence.
-As Bannon was still unable to pay the £200 fine for the illegal distillery he remained in custody.
+At a subsequent court case on the firearm charge the jury did not believe the police testimony and Bannon was found not guilty of the firearm offence.
+Bannon remained in custody as he was unable to pay the £200 fine for the illegal distillery.

-The Governor of Tasmania Sir Charles Du Cane visited the prison and Bannon appealed directly to his Excellency for his release.
-Bannon was subsequently released by order of the Governor in December 1870.
+In November 1870, the Governor of Tasmania, Sir Charles Du Cane, visited the prison and Bannon appealed directly to the Governor for his release; and was released the following month.

 A number of letters were sent to local papers about the injustice of Bannon's case and concerns about police behaviour.
 A letter from ‘Justitia’, a reference to Lady Justice, written while Bannon was still in gaol, called for him to be released, pointing to the ‘not guilty’ verdict and the impact on Bannon's young family.
-Bannon himself wrote a letter to the press following his release detailing accusations of poor police behaviour.
+Bannon wrote a letter to the press following his release detailing accusations of poor police behaviour.
 The editor called for a ‘more rigid sort of investigation’ into the complaints raised, indicating a pattern of poor behaviour by the local police.
 Bannon wrote a second letter in February 1871 noting that the police refused to return his clothing that had been taken at the time of his arrest.

-It is noteworthy that a reward of 100 pounds had previously been approved for the Torquay Chief District Constable John Reynolds for the conviction of William Bannon on the distillery.
+A reward of £100 was approved and paid to John Reynolds, the Torquay Chief District Constable, for the conviction of Bannon on the distillery charges.
 This reward further brought into question the motivation of the police involved.

-Stealing Charge
+Stealing charge

 In 1879 Bannon was charged with stealing a pair of bullock yokes, and a pair of bows, together valued at ten shillings.
-Edward Hancox, also an ex-convict and the local blacksmith, appeared as a witness for Bannon, testifying that he'd made Bannon the yokes that had been found in his possession.
+Edward Hancox, also a former convict and the local blacksmith, appeared as a witness for Bannon, and testified that he'd made Bannon the yokes that had been found in his possession.
 Bannon was found not guilty.
-Hancox's son (John Hancox) would later marry Bannon's daughter (Sarah Jane Bannon).
+Hancox's son, John, later married Bannon's daughter, Sarah Jane.

-In October 1880 Bannon still remained the focus of local police and was considered a suspect in the theft of a number of sheep.
+In October 1880 Bannon was considered a suspect in the theft of a number of sheep.